-- a.
-The amount paid by the other insurance in Other Coverage Field - b.
-The Medicaid reimbursement rate in the Amount Billed field (dollars/cents) - c.
+- 1. The amount paid by the other insurance in Other Coverage Field - 2.
+The Medicaid reimbursement rate in the Amount Billed field (dollars/cents) - 3.
 Medicaid pays an amount equal to the Medicaid reimbursement rate less the co-payment, where applicable, less the amount paid by the other insurance.